planetscale/docs/content/docs/allowing-ips.md

 ---
-title: 'Allowing access for specific IP addresses'
+title: 'Configure IP address based access'
 category: 'setting-up-your-planetscale-database'
 ---

-# Allowing access for specific IP addresses
+# Configure IP address based access

 This document describes how to allow specific IP addresses to connect to your PlanetScaleDB cluster.